 - Partner Onboarding: Questions about becoming a partner, how to get certified, what services to offer, how to find MFIs, how to promote Mifos, how to get training, etc.

 - Financial Inclusion: Knowledge sharing about financial inclusion – methodologies, products, processes, in general building out knowledge around FI (especially for those who are new to the sector)

-Live Chat on IRC
+Live Chat on Gitter

 Have a question you need an answer for right away?
 Want to chat with other developers or users?
-Our IRC chatroom is the place for you.
+Our Gitter chatroom is the place for you.
 Number of people in the chatroom depends on the time you go in.

 - All mailing list etiquette also applies to the IRC channel.

 - It may be tempting to repeat your question many times.
 Strive for patience instead.
 You may need to wait on the channel for many hours before receiving a response.